immedha/ai_auto_complete/README.md

 This app is an inline text auto completion tool.
 The purpose of it is to help people overcome writer's block by providing them a space to write with the assistance inline AI autocompletion.
 It emulates Github Copilot with automatic inline completion as well as manual completion on Cmd-I.

 View the website on https://ai-auto-complete-a3a36.web.app/.
+Note: the Open AI API key currently is on a billing limit, so if it stops working then it is because it hit that limit.
+I am currently working on making a place for users to input their own API key.

 Running the code locally:
 - do `git clone <url>`